How to use Articles

 • I put my children to bed a 8pm.

-6. The is used with singular countable nouns to talk about a type of thing.
+3. We use the with singular countable nouns to talk about a type of thing.

 • The computer was invented in the 20th Century. (not a particular computer)